slazav/he3vmcw/Readme.md

 * `mindt <value>` -- Change min. time step.
 It can be changes at any time, but real change happenes when the new solver is started.

 * `npts <number>` -- Change number of points.
-It can be changed at any time, but real change happenes when the new solver is started.
-It is also used in set_icond_hpd command.
+It is used when a new solver is started.
+It also used to get data from the solver (and can be different from the value which was used to start the current solver).

 * `tstep <value>` -- Set time step.
 Can be changed during calculation.